Charles Edward Jennings: Broken dreams

 Even though he garnered much support from prominent Frenchmen and even Napoleon, his appeal was strangely ignored, much to Kilmaine's profound disapproval.
 Subsequently, Tone was found guilty and was sentenced to be hanged.
 He pleaded in virtue of his status as a French officer to die by the musket instead of the rope.
-Denied his wish, and before the sentence was carried out, he cheated and attempted suicide by slitting his own throat and died of his severe wound's days later.
+Denied his wish, and before the sentence was carried out, he cheated and attempted suicide by slitting his own throat and died of his severe wounds days later.

-Generalissimo of the Army of Switzerland
+Generalissimo of the Armée d'Helvétie

 At the beginning of 1799, Kilmaine's health was further deteriorating.
 He had also become greatly saddened by the death of his friend, Wolfe Tone.
-In the spring of 1799, the Directory appointed him supreme generalissimo of the army of Helvetii, as they chose to designate Switzerland, reviving the ancient name of the people whom Julius Caesar conquered.
+In the spring of 1799, the Directory appointed him supreme generalissimo of the Armée d'Helvétie, as they chose to designate Switzerland, reviving the ancient name of the people whom Julius Caesar conquered.
 The French troops already occupied Lombardy on one side, and the Rhenish provinces on the other.
 Thus, they never doubted their ability to conquer the Swiss and remodel the Helvetic constitution.

 The 48-year-old Kilmaine accepted the command, and ignored his condition for quite some time, until his rapidly failing health forced him to give up his baton to Massena, and he was compelled to retire from active service for good.

-With a sorrow which he could not conceal, he saw that army march which penetrated into the heart of the Swiss mountains and imposed on their hardy inhabitants a constitution in which Bonaparte, under the plausible title of Mediator, secured the co-operation of the valiant descendants of the Celtic tribe of Helvetii in his further schemes of conquest and ambition.
+With a sorrow which he could not conceal, he saw that army march which penetrated into the heart of the Swiss mountains and imposed on their hardy inhabitants a constitution in which Bonaparte, under the plausible title of Mediator, secured the cooperation of the valiant descendants of the Celtic tribe of Helvetii in his further schemes of conquest and ambition.

 Death

-In a fragile condition Kilmaine left Switzerland and returned to Passy in Paris, where his domestic griefs and chagrins added to the poignancy of his bodily sufferings, for his constitution was now completely broken up.
-He died of dysentery on 11 December 1799, at the age of 48.
+In a fragile condition, Kilmaine left Switzerland and returned to Passy in Paris, where his domestic issues only worsened his already poor health.
+He died there of dysentery on 11 December 1799, at the age of 48.

 Legacy

-Kilmaine is historically honored at the Arc de Triomphe in Paris, where his name can be seen on the inside triumphal arch, on the Northern pillar, Column 05.
+Kilmaine is historically honoured at the Arc de Triomphe in Paris, where his name can be seen on the inside triumphal arch, on the Northern pillar, Column 05.
 Underneath the Arc is the Tomb of the Unknown Soldier (World War I).

-In the memoirs of Captain Landrieux, his aide-de-camp, Kilmaine is described as"The only officer in whom Napoleon ever placed complete and utter confidence."
+In the memoirs of Captain Jean Landrieux, his aide-de-camp, Kilmaine is described as"The only officer in whom Napoleon ever placed complete and utter confidence."
 A generous man, he frequently supplemented out of his own private means the rations of his men, who with difficulty were prevented from deserting and more importantly kept alive.